seaboyz/java-interview/README.md

 * Has a specification that outlines how it should work
 * Diffrent implementation available
 * Essentialy in making Java platform agnostic(write once and run anywhere)

+### What is JRE?
+##### Motivation
+* Diffrence bwtween JVM and JRE
+* Characteristics of JRE
+* Role it plays in execution

+##### Answer
+* JRE - Java run time environment
+* It is a set of software elements that together provide the environment in which Java programs are executed
+* Constists of
+  * Class loader
+  * JVM
+  * Libraries and utilities
+* The JRE orchestrates the activities of these software elements
+* Installed on machines that run Java